 It’s always best to use virgin, un-refined coconut oil.
 All you need to do is take a little and rub it into your dog’s skin.
 You can wipe the excess on their fur.

 If your dog already has fleas, you’ll want to do this treatment outside somewhere, perhaps away from your yard because you may find that the fleas jump off your dog almost instantly.
-You don’t want any survivors lurking around, although, the coconut oil kills fleas quickly.
+You don’t want any survivors lurking around, although the coconut oil kills fleas quickly.

-Another method is to mix a little coconut oil with a water in a spray bottle.
+Another method is to mix a little coconut oil with water in a spray bottle.
 Spray your dog every day, followed up by a nice rub down.

 Keep in mind that most dogs love the taste of coconut oil so don’t be surprised if yours tries to lick it off.
 If he does, it’s perfectly ok since coconut oil is safe for dogs to ingest, but I recommend putting an old t-shirt on your dog after application to prevent them from licking it off before it has a chance to soak into their skin.